MISSION STATEMENT OF SAINT HELENA SCHOOL

 Lunch

 Lunch may be brought to school or may be purchased in the school cafeteria.
-Notification of menus, prices, and the official start of the program is communicated in mid-September.
-We ask that each child bring a cloth napkin or placemat everyday upon which he/she may layout the lunch.
-This will aid in keeping the tables neat and it will also help in reducing trash.
+Parents will be notified of menus, prices, and the official start of the lunch program in mid-September.
+To aid in keeping the tables neat and help reduce trash. we ask each student to bring a cloth napkin or placemat for their lunch setting each day.

 Conduct Code